International Master in Cinema Studies: History

 The IMACS network started in 2006 as the "International Consortium of Audiovisual and Film Studies", with the aim of constructing a common international curriculum in film studies.
 The latter was launched four years later, in September 2010.
 It consisted of eleven European universities, and one Canadian, the University of Montréal.
 The international curriculum was called "International Master in Audiovisual and Cinema Studies" (hence the acronym IMACS) or, in French: "Master international en études cinématographiques et audiovisuelles" (abbreviated MIECA).
 In the middle of the 2010s, the program was renamed to "International Master in Cinema Studies" (pertaining the short name IMaCS, stylized as I/MA/C/S).

 In 2012, the Goethe University of Frankfurt joined the network.
-The network didn't enlarge further until 2018, when the Brazilian Federal University of Juiz de Fora integrated IMACS, later joined by St Andrews and Stockholm University in 2020, and Ca' Foscari University of Venice in 2021.
+The network didn't enlarge further until 2018, when the Brazilian Federal University of Juiz de Fora integrated IMACS, later joined by St Andrews and Stockholm University in 2020, and Ca' Foscari University of Venice in 2021, and finally Concordia University as second Montréal institution in 2024.